elsampsa/valkka-core/ppa_checklist.md

 ./sendall.bash major.minor.patch description
 ```

-commit dev branch, push, accept manually at we UI
+commit dev branch, push, accept manually at the UI

 do the "after_merge" script